Deals

 After looking at probably a dozen different manufacturers, I learned the hard way that not all container pools are created equal.
 The biggest difference?
 The interior surface.
 This is where I need to get a bit nerdy because it matters — a lot.

 You've got three main options for interiors, and trust me, this choice will affect your daily life with the pool.
+The interior surface is what you'll interact with every single time you swim.
+If you’ve ever cut your foot in a gunite pool, you’ll know how important this is.

 Option 1: Painted Steel Interior (Avoid)